sebinsuresh/smart-device-emulator/README.md

 The project is split into various folders based on their functionality.

+- /

+The root directory contains

+- /assets/

+The assets directory

+- /components/

+The components directory

+- /Pages/

+  The pages directory

+  - /editor/

+  The editor sub-directory within pages

+  - /index/

+  The index sub-directory within pages

+  - /spaceman-assets/

+  The spaceman-assets sub-directory within pages

+  - /tester/

+  The tester sub-directory within pages

 ### Screenshots

 ## How to install and run the IoT Emulator

 ### Package/tools/frameworks needed

+- NodeJS: [Link](https://nodejs.org/en/).
+For building & running the emulator GUI.
+- Vagrant: [Link](https://www.vagrantup.com/downloads).
+For creating the virutal machines for operating systems like RaspbianOS that the emulator interfaces with.
+- RaspbianOS image: [Link](https://www.raspberrypi.org/software/operating-systems/).
+The image for the OS that vagrant loads and interfaces with.
+- ssh tools?
+- C++ compiler??

 ### Steps to install & run